 Who to Contact If You Are Charged With A DUI/OUI?

-The foremost thing you should do when you are charged with a DUI/OUI is to contact a DUI attorney in Boise.
+The foremost thing you should do when you are charged with a DUI/OUI is to contact a DUI attorney.
 An experienced attorney is all you need to help you win your case or put you in the best position to be successful or set yourself free of charges.
 They will be able to guide you best through the legal proceedings.